Hex-Security/hex-nest/README.md

       - **Interactive List**:
         - **Search and Filter Options**: A dynamic search bar with filters for block, number of residents, or recent activity, helping admins find information quickly.
         - **Actionable List Items**: Each list item has hover-over effects that display quick stats and actions like edit, notify, or delete.
+    - **Design approach**:
+      - **List Layout**:
+        - **Table Format**: Display the houses in a table format with columns for house details, which can be sorted and filtered.
+        - **Quick Action Buttons**: Include quick action buttons for common tasks like editing or sending notifications directly from the list.
+      - **Dynamic Filtering**:
+        - **Filter Sidebar**: Implement a sidebar with dynamic filters that update the list in real-time.

 4. **House Data Management**
     - **Purpose**: Individual house management interface.